Tokamak: Plasma disruptions

-A large amplitude of the central current density can also result in internal disruptions, or sawteeth, which do not generally result in termination of the discharge.
+A large amplitude of the central current density can also result in internal disruptions, or sawteeth, which do not generally terminate the discharge.

 Densities over the Greenwald limit, a bound depending on the plasma current and the minor radius, typically leads to disruptions.
-It has been exceeded up to factors of 10, but it remains an important concept describing the phenomenology of the transition of the plasma flow, which still needs to be understood.
+While it has been exceeded up to factors of 10, it remains an important concept describing the phenomenology of the transition of the plasma flow, which still needs to be understood.

 Plasma heating

 In an operating fusion reactor, part of the energy generated will serve to maintain the plasma temperature as fresh deuterium and tritium are introduced.
-However, in the startup of a reactor, either initially or after a temporary shutdown, the plasma will have to be heated to its operating temperature of greater than 10 keV (over 100 million degrees Celsius).
+However, in the startup of a reactor, either initially or after a temporary shutdown, the plasma will have to be heated to its operating temperature of greater than 10 keV (over ×10^8 K).
 In current tokamak (and other) magnetic fusion experiments, insufficient fusion energy is produced to maintain the plasma temperature, and constant external heating must be supplied.
-Chinese researchers set up the Experimental Advanced Superconducting Tokamak (EAST) in 2006, which can supposedly sustain a plasma temperature of 100 million degree Celsius for initiating fusion between hydrogen atoms, according to a November 2018 test.
+Chinese researchers set up the Experimental Advanced Superconducting Tokamak (EAST) in 2006, which can supposedly sustain a plasma temperature of ×10^8 K for initiating fusion between hydrogen atoms, according to a November 2018 test.

-Ohmic heating ~ inductive mode
+Ohmic heating and inductive mode

 Since the plasma is an electrical conductor, it is possible to heat the plasma by inducing a current through it; the induced current that provides most of the poloidal field is also a major source of initial heating.

 The heating caused by the induced current is called ohmic (or resistive) heating; it is the same kind of heating that occurs in an electric light bulb or in an electric heater.
 The heat generated depends on the resistance of the plasma and the amount of electric current running through it.
-But as the temperature of heated plasma rises, the resistance decreases and ohmic heating becomes less effective.
-It appears that the maximum plasma temperature attainable by ohmic heating in a tokamak is 20–30 million degrees Celsius.
-To obtain still higher temperatures, additional heating methods must be used.
+But as the temperature of heated plasma rises, the resistance decreases, and ohmic heating becomes less effective.
+It appears that the maximum plasma temperature attainable by ohmic heating in a tokamak is 3e7 K. To obtain still higher temperatures, additional heating methods must be used.

 The current is induced by continually increasing the current through an electromagnetic winding linked with the plasma torus: the plasma can be viewed as the secondary winding of a transformer.
 This is inherently a pulsed process because there is a limit to the current through the primary (there are also other limitations on long pulses).
 Tokamaks must therefore either operate for short periods or rely on other means of heating and current drive.